Study from The Leukemia & Lymphoma Society Provides New Information on How Blood Cancer Patients Respond to COVID-19 Vaccines

 The LLS National Patient Registry Reports Data on T-cell Production from COVID-19 Vaccines

+LLS thanks the family of Michael Garil, and his parents Bernie and Ethel Garil, for their support of LLS and the blood cancer community.
+The National Patient Registry is a project of the Michael J. Garil Patient Data Collective, which was created to honor their son's memory.

 RYE BROOK, N.Y., Sept.
-8, 2022 /PRNewswire/ -- A new study from The Leukemia & Lymphoma Society (LLS), published in Blood Cancer Discovery, a journal of the American Association for Cancer Research (https://aacrjournals.org/bloodcancerdiscov/article/doi/10.1158/2643-3230.BCD-22-0077), reports that blood cancer patients who do not produce detectable antibodies after COVID-19 vaccination may have another form of protection: T-cells that are designed to attack the COVID-19 virus.
-Findings from the LLS National Patient Registry showed that 45% of blood cancer patients who had no detectable antibodies after two Moderna or Pfizer/BioNtech vaccines generated T-cells.
+15, 2022 /PRNewswire/ -- A new study from The Leukemia & Lymphoma Society (LLS), published in Blood Cancer Discovery, a journal of the American Association for Cancer Research (https://aacrjournals.org/bloodcancerdiscov/article/doi/10.1158/2643-3230.BCD-22-0077), reports that blood cancer patients who do not produce detectable antibodies after COVID-19 vaccination may have another form of protection: T-cells that are designed to attack the COVID-19 virus.
+Findings from the LLS National Patient Registry, a project of the Michael J. Garil Patient Data Collective, showed that 45% of blood cancer patients who had no detectable antibodies after two Moderna or Pfizer/BioNtech vaccines generated T-cells.

 Antibodies and T-cells have critical, but distinct, jobs in fighting COVID-19.
 High antibodies levels neutralize the virus as soon it enters the respiratory system, preventing it from entering cells, thereby blocking infection completely.
 T-cells work later in the process, attacking the virus once it is inside cells, limiting virus replication and its ability to cause damage.